daemonbsd56/nyx/README.md

 		$ ./strap
 		$ popd
+   - `strap` script is resumeable.
+Re-run `./strap` command to resume where you left it.
    - Nano (text-editor) and wget (fetching tool) are installed during the toolchain and will be a valuable aid during the next step in case the building of the proper final Nyx.